-The Beauregard Parish School Board met in regular session Thursday, September 14, 2017, at 6:00 pm in the Central Office Board Room.
-David Vidrine, Darrin Manuel, Kathy Bruner, L. D. Spears, Cassie Henry, Wesley Taylor, Martha Jackson, and Timothy Hudson were present.
-Don Gray, Ray Bowman, and Student Representative Tabitha Deer were absent.
+The Beauregard Parish School Board met in regular session Thursday, September 13, 2018, at 6:00 pm in the Central Office Board Room.
+David Vidrine, Darrin Manuel, Ray Bowman, Kathy Bruner, L. D. Spears, Cassie Henry, Wesley Taylor, Martha Jackson, Timothy Hudson, Don Gray and Student Representative Maili Bartz were present.

 Timothy J. Cooley, Superintendent, was present and acted as secretary.

-The Invocation and Pledge of Allegiance were led by Stephanne Spikes.
+The Invocation and Pledge of Allegiance were led by Alanna Bradford.